As the Labour Leadership race gathers pace evidence is emerging that the alternative vote system is favouring Ed Miliband.

 The final interview in the series, with Diane Abbott, will be broadcast tomorrow on the BBC News Channel at midday.

 Update 1530 The Ed Miliband campaign has received a big boost today with the news that the GMB union will nominate him for leader.
 The central executive council will call on all members to back Ed when they vote on a one member one vote basis.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.